aruffj/p4g_school_hints/README.md

 June:
 * 6/8 - They do beautiful moves on those beams with a delicate sense of balance!
 Though, I can see why men would be afraid to try it!
 Hahahaha!
 * 6/13 - The resulting absence of oxygen for transferring energy is described as anaerobic.
-* 6/15 - **LINE CHANGED TO:** Morals are about virtue!
-A groups morale is...
-Tell me, Hanamura!
-You seem to be lacking in morals!
+* 6/15 - **LINE CHANGED TO:** And I'll send home anyone who brings down the spirit of this group!
+You remember that!
 * 6/27 - **LINE CHANGED TO:** This class seems to be full of students without their own individual identities! - Isn't that right? ...Why the hell do you all look so upset!?
 Stand your ass up, [MC]!
 * 6/30 - **ANSWER CHANGED**: "Lame Duck River." to "Uphill River."
 (Illogical Name; Unsure about that edit.)